 Some detox and cleanse programs include herbs and herbal supplements as part of their diet.
 Herbs and chemicals may not be safe for your developing fetus.
 Also, herbs like cilantro and parsley increase the risk of miscarriage in the early stages of pregnancy.
 Hence, before using any herb, make sure you seek your doctor’s advice.
 Detox while pregnant may not be safe after all (3).

-Colon irrigation increases the amount of sweating, urination and bowel movement.
-It is fine under normal circumstances, but not during pregnancy.
+Colon irrigation increases the amount of sweating, urination, and bowel movement.
+It may be fine under normal circumstances, but not during pregnancy.
 These things, combined with an increased need for fluids, could lead to dehydration.
 Dehydration can put you and your child in a dangerous position.
 It can also cause electrolyte imbalances.

 3. Increases The Levels Of Vitamin C In The Body:

 Some detox requires taking high amounts of vitamin C, which can halt the body from making progesteroneiXA steroid hormone that plays an important role in the regulation of the menstrual cycle and early stages of pregnancy. , a vital hormone for pregnant women (4).

 5. Lack Of Nutrition:

 Dietary detoxes involve eating healthy fruits and vegetables, so you may think that it is safe.
 However, when you remove one or more food groups from your diet, both you and your child are at risk of missing essential nutrients from that specific food group.
 Hence, a detox meal plan is a strict no at this time.

 How To Do A Detox Safely?